Uwe Marx: Career

 Since 2014, Uwe Marx has successfully promoted the use of human MOCs by industry and regulators around the world as a keynote speaker and workshop organizer.
 He gave a keynote lecture entitled “Human-on-a-chip – a paradigm shift from animal testing” at the 9th World Congress on Alternatives in Prague, in 2014, and he was co-organizer of the round table discussion “Human-on-a-chip – Advancing regulatory science through innovation and worldwide networking for alternative testing” at the same congress.
 In 2014, Uwe Marx hosted the t4 workshop “Biology-inspired micro-physiological system approaches to solve the predictive dilemma of substance testing”, and in 2019, hosted the t4 workshop “Biology-inspired micro-physiological systems to advance medicines for patient benefit and animal welfare.”

 In 2021, Uwe Marx and his colleagues introduced the “Organismoid Theory” based on the human-on-a-chip concepts of the past in Frontiers in Medicine.
 His team “describe the current concept and principles to create a series of organismoids – minute, mindless and emotion-free physiological in vitro equivalents of an individual’s mature human body – by an artificially short process of morphogenetic self-assembly mimicking an individual’s ontogenesis from egg cell to sexually mature organism.
 Subsequently, we provide the concept and principles to maintain such an individual’s set of organismoids at self-sustained functional healthy homeostasis over very long time frames in vitro.
 Principles how to perturb a subset of healthy organismoids by means of the natural or artificial induction of diseases are enrolled to emulate an individual’s disease process.
 Finally, we discuss using such series of healthy and perturbed organismoids in predictively selecting, scheduling and dosing an individual patient’s personalized therapy or medicine precisely.
 The potential impact of the organismoid theory on our healthcare system generally and the rapid adoption of disruptive personalized T-cell therapies particularly is highlighted.”

 Uwe Marx is continuing to develop solutions for patients’ benefit and the reduction and replacement of animal experimentation.
 His work regarding the latter has led to his receiving several awards in the field, including the most prestigious 2021 Russell & Burch Award from the Humane Society of the United States.

-The most challenging aspect in achieving a benefit for a patient by utilizing MPS-based technologies is bringing such platforms into general use in medicine.
+A challenging aspect in achieving a benefit for a patient by utilizing MPS-based technologies is bringing such platforms into general use in medicine.
 Scientific, standardization and regulatory acceptance hurdles are still waiting to be overcome.
 Uwe Marx’s active work in the stakeholder community contributes, for example, by hosting the 2nd MPS World Summit in Berlin in 2023, Germany, and the CAAT stakeholder workshops in the MPS field.